As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Don’t miss the muster drill

-I'm not the first person to own up to the fact that Muster drill sucks, but it is a necessary and compulsory part of what will be a great cruise holiday.
+I'm not the first person to own up to the fact that the Muster drill sucks, but it is a necessary and compulsory part of what will be a great cruise holiday, though how it is done may change some with the introduction of COVID-19 in our daily life.
 Muster drill is done before you depart your home port and show you the best and most efficient route to make sure that in the case of an emergency you can be kept safe and escape the ship efficiently if god forbid there was a disaster of some kind.

 Don’t wear clothing that might be considered offensive in port